Romania wants EU signal on Schengen membership

 The latest commission's warning came as a new controversial reform of the judiciary is being discussed in Romania and has again triggered demonstrations.

 Under the planned reform, magistrates would be held accountable for incorrect rulings and would have to pay liabilities.
-Critics, including the EU and the country's general prosecutor Augustin Lazar, say that the reform would put magistrates under political control.
+Critics, including the EU, the US and the country's general prosecutor Augustin Lazar, say that the reform would put magistrates under political control.

 Romanian foreign minister Teodor Melescanu assured that the reform was to solve "difficulties" in how justice is implemented and that it was prepared through "an extremely transparent process".